READ THE BACKGROUND CONTEXT: HERE

 • Allow God to make your life the exception!
 Like Josiah, you can choose not to succumb to peer pressure or just go along with the status quo.

-2) “Revival begins one person at a time seeking a renewed relationship with God.”
-(Pictured: In the trip of a lifetime, a group of 160 Korean pilgrims fulfilled a 20-year old dream to trek to the top of Mount Sinai, March 22, 2010.)
+1) “Revival begins one person at a time seeking a renewed relationship with God.”
 By Davidlohr Bueso, Santiago, Chile [CC BY 2.0], via Wikimedia Commons

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 With 40 plus years of ministry experience, Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.